 Growing up Siddhartha was sheltered within the luxurious confines of his family’s palaces and given everything he could possibly want or need.
 But then, at age twenty-nine, he got a glimpse of the world his father had always tried to protect him from.
 He saw—for the very first time—old age, disease, and death and learned that this degeneration was the inescapable human condition.
 Siddhartha was shocked.
 How could everyone just go about their lives, seeking pointless pleasures, as if this shadow wasn’t hanging over them?

 In the middle of the night, Siddhartha slipped away, leaving his royal life behind, and he became an ascetic.
-Rigidly practicing meditation, he held his breath for long, dangerous periods of time and ate nothing but a few drops of bean soup a day.
+Rigidly practicing meditation, he held his breath for long, dangerous periods of time and ate nothing but a grain of rice a day.

 Siddhartha grew skeletal and weak.
 Finally, he realized this self-mortification was going to kill him, not lead to enlightenment, and that what was actually needed to advance spiritually was a middle way, neither sensual indulgence nor harsh austerities.